FREE SHIPPING OVER $140 (AUSTRALIA ONLY)

 Parsley Featured Image Blog | Seedmart Australia

 Parsley is one of the most popular and useful herbs grown in home gardens around the world.
 It’s easy to grow, tastes great, and is packed with nutrients.
-In this guide, we’ll look at the different types of parsley, how to grow them in Australian climates, what parts of the plant are used, and why parsley is a great herb to have in your garden.
+In this guide, we’ll look at the different types of parsley, how to grow them in Australian climates, what parts of the plant are used, and why this Meditteranean herb is a great plant to have in your garden.

 What is Parsley?